 Why a language becomes a global language has little to do with the number of people who speak it.
 It is much more to do with who those speakers are.
 Without a strong power-base, of whatever kind, no language can make progress as an international medium of communication.

 When countries succeed, on the international stage, their language succeeds.
 When they fail, their language fails.
 Take the example of Russian.
 There was a time when it was one of the most popular European languages in India and was taught in several cities and in a host of universities.
 However, the loss of Russia’s superpower status was accompanied by a loss of interest.
 Similarly, the popularity of Japanese despite a small number of the speaker is more to do with brand “Japanese” and Japan’s success story in the last century.

 On one side Germany remains the powerhouse of Europe whereas some of the French-speaking Francophone countries such as France, Canada, Belgium, Luxembourg, Switzerland have strong economy and strong influence in various sectors.

 For many people, certain languages are just plain intriguing.
 If you are interested in any language, for whatever reason, that is probably the best choice.
-Those who take a language other than their favourite language tend to do less well in the language chosen for them.
+In short, Learn the language you like.
+Those who take a language other than their favorite language tend to do less well in the language chosen for them.